 Last year, Rolex was recognised by Forbes, a bi-weekly American business magazine, as one of the world’s most valuable brands.
 With the Swiss watchmaker largely considered to be the quintessential luxury institution, it comes as no surprise to hear that it is also one of the most counterfeited watch brands in the world.
+If you are concerned about the veracity of your Rolex, consider our professional valuation service.
 The BQW Blog has previously provided our readers with 10 reasons not to buy a fake watch, and in this week’s post we’ll highlighting 3 simple ways to identify a fake Rolex watch.

 A cheap, fake Rolex is immediately detectable because they will be equipped with what is known as a quartz dial movement.
 This means that the second hand will appear to stutter as it moves around the dial, whilst a genuine Rolex will have a second hand that sweeps around in a smooth, precise manner.